FantomeBeignet/ceten_tv/README.md

 ### Admin

 The admin interface is available on the `/admin` route.
 It allows you to upload images to display them on the TV, or hide displayed images.
+It is protected by Google OAuth, and only users in the `USER_WHITELIST` can access it.

 ### Traefik